Eshwarvijay007/soulcli/README.md

 ## ⚙️ Installation and Setup

-Follow these steps to get SoulCLI up and running on your local machine.
+Follow these steps to get KarriCLI up and running on your local machine.

 ### 1. Prerequisites